Virginia Motorcycle Accident Lawyers

 - Property damages.
 Bikers love their motorcycles and spend dozens of hours working on them.
 But when a motorcycle accident occurs, the bike is often totaled.
 On the off chance your motorcycle survives, minor repairs can cost thousands of dollars.
 Property damage settlements can help compensate you for these repairs – or the replacement of your beloved bike.

 - Punitive damages.
 Some drivers cause accidents so extreme, so reckless and so careless that you may be able to seek punitive damages.
 Above and beyond compensation for your injuries, pain and suffering, punitive damages serve as a deterrent for the negligent driver.
 By taking a hit in the wallet, the driver might think twice before driving so carelessly in the future.

 - Wrongful death.
 When a biker is killed in a crash, they leave behind medical bills, funeral expenses and loss of future income for their family.
 Beyond the financial hardships inflicted on the family, there is also the immense weight of a life without their loved one.
 This loss of companionship and affection is priceless.
 But compensating a family for the wrongful death of a loved one in a motorcycle accident is the fair thing to do.

 Virginia Motorcycle Accident Time Deadlines

 Under Virginia Law, it is necessary to file a lawsuit within strict deadlines.
-In many cases, Virginia provides for a two year deadline also known as a Statue of Limitations.
+In many cases, Virginia provides for a two-year deadline also known as a Statue of Limitations.
+However, this deadline may be different depending on the circumstances surrounding the accident.
 It is important to contact an experienced attorney as soon as possible after the accident to protect your rights so that you can receive the maximum settlement for your case.